Past Weather & Climate Data

 Missing observations because the station is unattended, a failure of the observing equipment, or when an event has produced suspect data may result in an event not being recorded.

-Note: Official climate statistics for Australian locations published by the ABOM require at least 10 years of available data, however 5-10 years of data will provide a reasonable estimate of the mean value.
+Note: Official climate statistics for Australian locations published by the BoM require at least 10 years of available data, however 5-10 years of data will provide a reasonable estimate of the mean value.
 This is true for temperature, however rainfall because of its high annual variability requires at least 10-15 years of available data for increased reliability.